isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-concept}
 ### Concept

-Plan or principle how to solve a specific problem.
+Plan,principle(s) or rule(s) how to solve a specific problem.

+Concepts are often _crosscutting_ in a sense that multiple architectural elements might be affected by a single concept.
+That means that implementors of e.g. implementation units (building blocks) should adhere to the corresponding concept.

+Concepts form the basis for _conceptual integrity_.

 {#term-concern}
 ### Concern